 Terri Steuben has been listening to animals all of her life.
 She shares her insight and experiences in two wonderful books.

-Animals think humans do a poor job of communicating!
-In Secrets of a Pet Whisperer: Stop Telling Your Animals to Misbehave, Terri shares the simple communication technique she developed for her clients around the world and has taught to owners of dogs, cats, horses, birds, hamsters, snakes, pigs and other animals.
+Animals think humans do a poor job of communicating.
+And they're right!
+In the second edition of Secrets of a Pet Whisperer: Stop Telling Your Animals to Misbehave, Terri shares the simple communication technique she developed for her clients and has taught to owners of dogs, cats, horses, birds, hamsters, snakes, pigs and other animals.
+She has revised and expanded her popular book that was published almost a decade ago and has helped thousands of families around the world.

 You will learn how to use Terri’s “Talking Pictures” so you can start sending clear messages that your pets will understand.
 She shares the basics of human-animal communication and the over-used phrases and commands you should always avoid.
 She describes the exact combination of words and thoughts that will enable you to correct bad behaviors like barking, jumping, chewing, kicking and scratching.